dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 7. Select a **Period type**.

 8. Assign one or more organisation unit levels.
-The ouput value will be assigned to an organisation unit at this level (or these levels).
+The output value will be assigned to an organisation unit at this level (or these levels).
-    The input values will come from the organisaiton unit to which the output is assigned, or from any level lower under the output organisation unit.
+    The input values will come from the organisation unit to which the output is assigned, or from any level lower under the output organisation unit.

 9. Create a **Generator**.
 The generator is the expression that is used to calculate the predicted value.

     1. Type a **Description** of the generator expression.

     2. Enter the generator expression.
 You can build the expression by selecting data elements for aggregate data, or program data elements, attributes or indicators.
 Organisation unit counts are not yet supported.

         To use sampled, past period data, you should enclose any items you select in one of the following aggregate functions:

         <table>
         <colgroup>
         <col width="50%" />